 - Groups that Microsoft supports, and which support our values, such as DigiGirlz, TEALS, Diversity in tech, STEM programming, etc.

 - Case by case requests for other non-profits, government groups, local technology companies, and university groups based on availability and subject matter

-- All external events must be open to the public (no team off-sites, board meetings, etc), and be free of charge.
+- All external events must be open to public registration/invitation (no team off-sites, board meetings, etc), and be free of charge.
 If there is a fee, it must be nominal (under $100), and only to recoup some operating expense for the event

 Microsoft New England Conference Center Criteria for Use

 Offering new graduates the opportunity to collaborate with product groups across Microsoft by tackling some of our most exciting and challenging AI problems.

 Join us on the leading edge of AI

 To foster Microsoft’s leadership in the field of AI, we created this ground-breaking program to develop the next generation of AI leaders.
 The Microsoft AI Development Acceleration Program (MAIDAP), located at the Microsoft New England Research and Development Center (NERD), is an early-in-career program for recent BS/MS/PhD graduates to gain exposure to a diverse set of AI opportunities at Microsoft.
 Prospective members may join as a program manager, software engineer, or data scientist, and work closely together to launch AI products that can impact billions of end users.

 Every summer, a new cohort begins a two-year rotation program.